Ethical Travel in Rajasthan.

 - Millets of Mewar is a great spot to eat some of the healthiest food in Udaipur – of both Indian and International varieties.
 They’re the owners of the above mentioned guesthouse and also offer food tours of Udaipur and Cooking Classes.

 The Blue City has a real local charm that leaves many travellers smitten.
 Despite being a popular spot, that doesn’t seem to bother the locals who seem as friendly as can be.
 I didn’t go to Jodhpur with particular expectations, but found that there is something special about this place.
-Even the travel industry heavy weights such as Conde Nast have called this
+Even the travel industry heavy weights such as Conde Nast have put Jodhpur on their hotlist.

 The Mehrangarh Fort is as dramatic as forts come – even in Rajasthan.
 Towering over the city it’s visible from wherever you are, and many hotels and guest houses in Jodhpur have wonderful views of the fort.
 Jodhpur’s charms reach beyond its fort however.
 Once you’ve seen as many blue houses as you can manage in Jodhpur’s old blue city, or reached your shopping limit in the bazaars, there’s plenty more to see outside of Jodhpur. and About an hour’s drive away is the remoter town of Osiyan which boasts some magnificent Jain Temples and a chance to experience the Thar Desert away from the crowds of Jaisalmer.